-The Z berths of HM Naval Base Gibraltar are designated for the berthing of Nuclear Powered Warships (NPW).
+The Operational Berths of HM Naval Base Gibraltar are designated for the berthing of Nuclear Powered Warships (NPW).
 The HM Naval Base Gibraltar is owned and operated by the Ministry of Defence on behalf of Her Majesty's Government.
-In February 2005 the Ministry of Defence undertook a Hazard Identification and Risk Evaluation1 as part of their compliance with The Radiation (Emergency Preparedness and Public Information) Regulations 2004 (REPPIR 2004)2.
+In February 2011 the Ministry of Defence undertook a Hazard Identification and Risk Evaluation as part of their compliance with The Radiation (Emergency Preparedness and Public Information) Regulations 2004 (REPPIR 2004) .
 The assessment report concluded that the operator continued to need an Operator's Emergency Plan.
 This plan is termed the "On-site" plan.

 It follows, therefore, that an off-site emergency plan is required.
-This emergency response plan fulfills the requirements of The Radiation (Emergency Preparedness and Public Information) Regulations 2004 (REPPIR 2004)2 and is designated as the Radiation Emergency Response Plan (RERP) to distinguish it from other emergency plans.
+This emergency response plan fulfills the requirements of The Radiation (Emergency Preparedness and Public Information) Regulations 2004 (REPPIR 2004) and is designated as the Gibraltar Radiation Emergency Response Plan (GRERP) to distinguish it from other emergency plans.
 The former off-site emergency arrangements were prepared by the Ministry of Defence (MoD) and known as GIBPUBSAFE.
 This plan replaces GIBPUBSAFE and links with the MoD HM Naval Base on-site emergency plan.
-This plan is designed to integrate with all other emergency response plans in Gibraltar, especially the Gibraltar Major Incident Plan and the Nuclear Accident Response Organisation (NARO) of MoD.
+This plan is designed to integrate with all other emergency response plans in Gibraltar, especially the Gibraltar Major Incident Response Plan and the Nuclear Emergency Response Organisation (NERO) of MoD.

-HM Naval Base Gibraltar has two alongside Z berths, designated as berths 49 and 50, for use by UK and foreign nuclear vessels.
-The combined usage of the berths, known as the Port Utilisation Factor (PUF), for Gibraltar Naval Base is low, within a limit of 109 days per year.
+HM Naval Base Gibraltar has two alongside Operational Berths, designated as berths 49 and 50, for use by UK and foreign nuclear vessels.

-This Radiation Emergency Response Plan has been produced by Serco Assurance, Safety Management Systems, B150 Harwell International Business Centre, Didcot, Oxfordshire, OX11 0RA, UK under contract no: SERCO/SMS/3684 with the Environmental Agency Gibraltar.
+This Gibraltar Radiation Emergency Response Plan has been produced by Serco Assurance, Safety Management Systems, B150 Harwell International Business Centre, Didcot, Oxfordshire, OX11 0RA, UK under contract no: SERCO/SMS/3684 with the Environmental Agency Gibraltar.
+The Plan was amended by the Environmental Agency in 2016 to reflect the strengthening of current contingent capabilities against radiological hazards by seeking to best employ capacity and capability within Gibraltar.
+A further update (Version 6) was made in October 2019 mainly to reflect changes in UK civil protection terminology.